reflex-frp/reflex-examples/README.md

 ## How to Compile?

-First, get the repo with `git clone` and after that make sure that the reflex-platform is in place:
+First, get the repo with `git clone` and `cd` into the directory, and after that make sure that the reflex-platform is in place:

 ```
 $ git submodule update --init --recursive